 Sunshine Coast Festival of the Written Arts, Photo: Rik Jespersen

-Blackberry Festival, August 15, 2025
+Blackberry Festival, August 21 & 22, 2026

-qathet Studio Tour, August 23 & 24, 2025
+qathet Studio Tour, August 22 & 23, 2026

-Experience the diversity and excellence of the art community on the northern section of the Sunshine Coast.
+Experience the diversity and excellence of the art community on the northern Sunshine Coast.
 The qathet Studio Tour is a free, self-guided event featuring artists from Lang Bay to Lund.
 A brochure with a map will be available at various locations in Powell River & qathet, leading you to the homes and studios of local artists.
 The event aims to connect art makers and art lovers, and is a great way to explore Powell River, Lund, and beyond while supporting the local artists.

 Tip: Local artists are often inspired by the Sunshine Coast’s beautiful landscapes.
 Book a stay in Powell River or Lund, and get outside—spend some time paddling, hiking, biking, exploring local beaches, and more.

-Sunshine Music Festival, August 30 & 31, 2025
+Sunshine Music Festival, September 5 & 6, 2026

 Tip: Arrive prepared with the essentials, since many amenities are a bit of a drive from the venue.
 There is no overnight camping available at the park, so it’s important to book accommodations and make your travel plans well in advance.